Modernly designed attic bathroom in Wingerworth

 Is my house in Wingerworth, Derbyshire suitable for an attic conversion?

 The minimum height you require for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a tape measure and run it from the flooring to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft ought to be big enough to convert.
-Victorian houses tend to be lower than those built from the 1930s onwards, so might not have sufficient head height.
+Victorian houses tend to be lower than those built from the 1930s onwards, so might not have enough head height.

 What kind of loft conversions are there?

-A dormer loft conversion is an extension that extends from the slope of the roofing.
+A dormer loft conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
 They appropriate for pretty much any home with a sloping roofing.